 For students who have opted to defer their fees (including student contribution amounts for Commonwealth-supported students) via the HECS-HELP or FEE-HELP loan schemes, debts will be automatically remitted once the application has been approved and processed.

 Demonstrating special circumstances

-- The special circumstances did not make their full impact until on or after the applicable census dates/s but prior to the applicable session/study period end, and
+- The special circumstances did not make their full impact until on or after the applicable census dates/s but prior to the applicable teaching period end, and

 - the special circumstances were beyond the students control, and

 - due to special circumstances, the student was unable to complete the requirements of their course

 - Medical conditions (e.g. illness occurring or worsening on or after census date)

 - Family/personal reasons (e.g death, sudden financial stress)